cancel

 Definition

-Date not published by vendor Extensive research didn't yield any information on the support and/or lifecycle date(s).
-Vendor may provide information around the support policy and/or support levels, however, none of the dates can be found on any publicly available sources.
+Date not published by manufacturer Extensive research didn't yield any information on the support and/or lifecycle date(s).
+Manufacturer may provide information around the support policy and/or support levels, however, none of the dates can be found on any publicly available sources.

-Support policy not defined by vendor Not even the support policy and/or support levels are defined by the vendor.
-Sometimes, vendor's official website doesn't even have a support section/page which allows capturing of this information.
+Support policy not defined by manufacturer Not even the support policy and/or support levels are defined by the manufacturer.
+Sometimes, manufacturer's official website doesn't even have a support section/page which allows capturing of this information.

 Exact date unknown: a date range is provided